jolicode/secret-santa/README.md

 ### SSL certificates

 This stack no longer embeds self-signed SSL certificates.
-Instead they will be generated the first time you start the infrastructure (`inv start`) or if you run `inv generate-certificates`.
+Instead they will be generated the first time you start the infrastructure (`castor start`) or if you run `castor infra:generate-certificates`.
 So *HTTPS will work out of the box*.

 If you have `mkcert` installed on your computer, it will be used to generate locally trusted certificates.
 See [`mkcert` documentation](https://github.com/FiloSottile/mkcert#installation)